guilhermefarto/decision-tree-classifier-scikit/README.md

 * **`classes`**: a list that represents the classes (or results) according to identifiers and values of the CSV files;

-> For example, the following data (each row is also related to the values - previous item):
+> For example, the following data (each row is related to the values - previous item):

 ```
 male